traumverloren/wavy-guy-twitter-notifier/README.md

 ![wavy-guy-huzzah](https://user-images.githubusercontent.com/9959680/138496337-ffde8cdf-fbd3-4d50-8150-1eb3c2a0361a.png)

 I have a raspberry pi 4 running a small node.js app.
 I use `pm2` to run this on the pi: `node index.js`.
-This file (`index.js`) creates a small local express server to create a MQTT Broker (using [Aedes](https://github.com/moscajs/aedes)) and sends a request to the twitter API using my Bearer token as authentication (so I can poll up to 450 every 15 minutes) every 3 seconds to grab my most recent 100 tweets from the past 7 days.
+This file (`index.js`) creates a small local express server to create a MQTT Broker (using [Aedes](https://github.com/moscajs/aedes)) and sends a request to the twitter API using my Bearer token as authentication (so I can poll up to 450 times every 15 minutes) every 3 seconds to grab my most recent 100 tweets from the past 7 days.

 This specific criteria is due to limitations of the [twitter API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets) and what data I can retrieve using the API...
 I can't retrieve my total like count as a user directly) and calculate the total number of likes on them.